daveoconnor/graphene-field-permission/README.md

         return self.description
 ```

-Example showing checking for one of multiple permissions under a group:
+Example showing checking for one of multiple permissions under a group, for cases where permissions differ by group:

 ```python
 from graphene_field_permission.decorators import has_field_access